hashirahmad/netlify-react-public/README.md

 5. Basically it is a safer way to `rerender` without having to use `forceRender` functionality
 6. Added `ReRender` as `reRender` in `Utils` library
 7. Added internal `random key` to `TypeWriter` as required by React
+8. Disabling rereading story feature as `react-typing-animation` needs to support `reset` functionality internally.
+9. Developing custom solution is not a high priority myself nor something of recommendation.

 ## 18-02-2020
 1. `safeColor` functionality removed from `Colors` due to `circular reference`